 If a guest is injured in your home through no fault of their own, your homeowners insurance will pay for medical expenses and damages up to the limits stated in your policy documents.

 Am I covered if something I own gets stolen outside of my home or apartment?

 Yes, your homeowners insurance covers your personal belongings whether they are stolen from your home or outside of your home, such as from your car or a hotel room while on vacation.

 How do I get a homeowners insurance policy?

 Root car insurance customers can purchase a homeowners policy right in the Root app.
 Just open the app and tap on the card that says “Bundle and save on home.”
 All car insurance customers get a discount on their homeowners insurance policies.

 Not a Root customer yet?
-Download the Root app to save up to 52% on car insurance.
+Download the Root app to save up to $900 a year on car insurance.
 Once you have a Root car insurance policy, you can add a homeowners policy simply and conveniently in the Root app.
 Bundling gets you a discount on your homeowners insurance.

 What factors can affect my homeowners insurance rate?

 You can view the specific factors that are used to calculate your rate in the app, but a few are:

 Square footage of your home